5 Useful Things for May

 Read more from First In Architecture

-Welcome to our June edition of 5 Useful Things.
+Welcome to our September edition of 5 Useful Things.
 In these mid monthly emails we share with you 5 useful things we have come across during our work and personal time that we hope you will enjoy.
 This month we have a variety of discoveries that we hope you will get some value from.
 If you have stumbled across something that you think our readers would find useful, please let us know!
-1. Something Useful House Extension Details - An Architectural Guide Just in case you missed the announcements…...
+1. Something To Explore England Noise and Air Quality Viewer Understanding your project's environmental...